nczempin/ll/index.md

 ## Overview

-I am currently learning Chinese, not because I need it for work or anything, but just for fun.
-I am primarily learning independently.
+I am currently learning a foreign language.

 Because I am not following a course or need to get a certificate, I am not constrained to reach a certain level by a certain date; I can set my own goals.

-That said, I do find the structure that HSK and CEFR impose useful as guidelines/baselines for my own activities.
+That said, I do find the structure that CEFR imposes useful as guidelines/baselines for my own activities.

 ### Group Classes
 I'm not a big fan of attending a group class (although at some point I may very well attend one in addition to my other activities), because they feel to me to have too much of a "one size fits all" approach (which they obviously do out of necessity).